Donor Profile

 What are the details of the Netherlands’ ODA Budget?

-ODA is distributed across several ministries.
-In 2024, the MFTDC, which sits under the MFA, will manage 52.3% of the ODA budget.
-The MFA administers 21.6% of ODA while the Ministry of Justice and Security manages 19.5% of ODA.
-The Ministries of Finance and Education administer 5% and 1.4% of ODA, respectively.
-The remaining 0.2% is managed by ministries such as Agriculture and Health.
+ODA is distributed across several ministries.The MFTDC, which sits under the MFA, manages about half of the ODA budget.
+The MFA and Ministry of Justice and Security manage about a fifth of ODA each.
+The Ministries of Finance and Education administer most of the small remaining amount of ODA, and a fraction of a percentage of ODA is managed by ministries such as Agriculture and Health.

-The funding cuts, outlined in the May 2024 Coalition agreement, includes reversing planned cuts to the Dutch diplomatic network from 22% to 10%, with the shortfall financed from the development budget.
+The funding cuts, outlined in the May 2024 Coalition agreement, included reversing planned cuts to the Dutch diplomatic network from 22% to 10%, with the shortfall financed from the development budget.
 Key areas like water management, food security, and health remain prioritized.

 How does the Netherlands determine its ODA budget?